tuia/a_usurpadora_game/README.md

 ## Summary
 Paulina Martins is a good, honest and poor woman who was separated at birth from her twin sister, Paola Bracho, who is married to a wealthy man.
 Without knowing her sister, she eventually has to take her place.
-Depending on your actions, you wether live a happy life or face the consequencias of committing a crime of usurpation.
+Depending on your actions, you wether live a happy life or face the consequences of committing a crime of usurpation.

 ## Engine
 https://monogatari.io/